Advice for tourism and event businesses affected by COVID-19

 - Income Tax Deferral for the Self-Employed

 - Coronavirus Job Retention Scheme and step-by-step guide for employers.
-You can also check the availability of the Coronavirus Job Retention Scheme website
+You can check the availability of the Coronavirus Job Retention Scheme website.
+It has also been announced that from 1 July employees in the scheme can return to work part time

 - Confirmation that furloughed employees will receive full parental leave entitlement